ARM-software/CMSIS-DSP/PythonWrapper_README.md

 `datatype` is an API on top of `fixedpoint` to provide more reuse when converting between data formats.

-The wrapper is now containing the Synchronous Data Flow Python scripts and you should refer the the documentation in `DSP/SDFTools` folder to know how to use those tools.
+The wrapper is now containing the compute graph Python scripts and you should refer the the documentation in `DSP/ComputeGraph` folder to know how to use those tools.